We the Pears of the Wild Coyote Tree

 I searched myself

-—thus reads Diels’s Fragment 101 (Bywater LXXX).
+– thus reads Bywater LXXX (B101 of Diels and Kranz; D36 of Laks and Most).
 The verb here, δίζημαι, is one that Herodotus uses (at VII.142) to describe how the Athenians sought the meaning of an oracle from Delphi concerning the impending Persian invasion.
-Earlier (at VII.103), not long after his army has crossed the Hellespont, around where Ceylan made his film, Xerxes uses the same verb to tell the exiled Spartan king Demaratus that, if an ordinary Spartan soldier would face ten Persians, he (Xerxes) would look for the king to face twenty.
+Earlier (at VII.103), not long after his army has crossed the Hellespont, around where Ceylan made his film, Xerxes uses the same verb to tell the exiled Spartan king that he (Xerxes) would look for the king to face twenty Persian soldiers, if an ordinary Spartan soldier would face ten.

 Even man for man, Xerxes thinks, the Persian army must be stronger than the Spartan; for the Persians fight under compulsion, while the Spartans, being free, can flee.

-Not so, says Demaratus.
+Not so, says former king Demaratus.
 “Free they are,” he says of his compatriots,

 Here is the paradox that confounds persons who confuse freedom with unpredictability.
 The greater the freedom with which the Spartans embrace their law, the greater the certainty that they will obey it.

 Mathematics can be done only in freedom: freedom to pursue new thoughts.
 The thoughts may not be new to the world; they must fit the world, and they can never rest in contradiction with others’ thoughts.
-This is a discovery of Heraclitus, by Brann’s account:
+This is a discovery by Heraclitus, according to Eva Brann:

 Brann does have to grant that, “in spite of the universality of the encounter and the common capacity, humankind does not listen often.”
-Amanda’s aunt does not listen: this is why Amanda decides, on the morning of her job interview, that she and Jake can stay no longer with the aunt in LA.
-As for Sinan, in the end only his father listens to what he has to say in his book.
+In We the Coyotes, Amanda’s aunt in LA does not listen: this is why Amanda decides, on the morning of her job interview, that she and Jake can stay with the aunt no longer.
+As for Sinan in The Wild Pear Tree, in the end only his father listens to what he has to say in his book.

 What Heraclitus has to say is,